 7) Shower When Stopped

-This next one is more a tip and less something be VIA Rail doesn’t tell you about The Canadian – shower when the train is stopped.
+This next one is more a tip and less something be VIA Rail doesn’t tell you about The Canadian.
+You should 100% shower when during stops.
 If this wasn’t self-explanatory, this is strictly for comfort and for a less comedic showering experience.
 Since the train stops frequently (see point number one) this is not a problem.

 8) The Panorama Car gets Added/Removed in Edmonton